 The autosaving and microsavings methods spare us the mental torment and help us stick to a savings plan in a truly hands-off way.

 How We Came Up with This List

-When considering the best-automated savings and microsavings apps, we sought out platforms offering more creative ways to flexibly save while still offering a competitive APY.
-These factors are important because the point of microsaving is to make saving money as efficiently as possible for the user, and, of course, we want your accumulated saved money to offer you the highest possible return.
+When considering the best savings apps, we sought out platforms offering more creative ways to save while still offering a competitive APY.
+These factors are important because the point of microsaving is to make saving money as efficient as possible for the user, and, of course, we want your accumulated saved money to offer you the highest possible return.

-Many budgeters may preemptively determine that there’s just no room for savings in their budget without considering the handful of pocket change that could be put away on a regular basis.
+Many budgeters may preemptively determine that there’s just no room for savings in their budget.
 We focused on the apps that make wealth accumulation possible, and easy, for everyone.

 The peace of mind that comes with a padded savings account can not be overstated.
 Whether you put your funds toward practical living expenses or an indulgent purchase, everyone could use a boost to their savings account.